AsukaFurukawa/Agriculture_MIC/AgricultureVoiceAssistant/README.md

 - "Where is the nearest market to sell rice?"
 - "Should I sell my wheat now or wait?"
 - "Who is buying sugarcane in my area?"
+- "Give me directions to the nearest market."

 ### Farming Tips Commands
 - "How do I treat leaf curl in tomatoes?"